Files

 Add an AttributeManager to define which parts of the output should be assigned to which attributes/columns in the output spreadsheet.

-The previous transformer will give us a list called “_list” with our three answers as the list items.
+The previous transformer will return a list called “_list” containing our three answers.
 Given that, open the parameters and set the following Input Attributes and Output Attributes:

 The workspace should look as follows: